21 CFR Part 11 Electronic Records and Electronic Signatures and Data Integrity

 What will I learn?

-• State the principles of Electronic Records and Electronic Signatures.
+• Explain the key regulatory principles of Electronic Records and Electronic Signatures (ERES), including compliance obligations

 Who are the tutors?